There is a story about a man who used to say to people ‘slow is smooth, and smooth is fast.’

 Repetition is a Key to Mastering Any Skill

-One time I was listening to a master of a particular skill while he was explaining the process.
-By the end of the lesson, he did something which has burned itself to my mind forever.
+One time I was listening to a master of a particular skill while he was explaining the process of becoming a master.
+By the end of the lesson, he did something that I will never forget.